Protesters defy Myanmar security forces as UN action urged

 The escalation of violence has put pressure on the world community to act to restrain the junta, which seized power on Feb.
 1 by ousting the elected government of Aung San Suu Kyi.

-Protests continued in the biggest cities of Yangon and Mandalay, and elsewhere Friday.
+Protests continued in the biggest cities of Yangon and Mandalay and elsewhere Friday.
 They were met again with force by police, and gunfire was heard.
-In Mandalay, Zaw Myo was fatally shot in Mandalay as the 26-year-old and other residents sought to protect a march by a group of engineers.
+In Mandalay, Zaw Myo was fatally shot as the 26-year-old and other residents sought to protect a march by a group of engineers.

-U.N. special envoy Christine Schraner Burgener said in her briefing to a closed Security Council meeting obtained by The Associated Press that council unity and "robust" action is critical "in pushing for a stop to the violence and the restoration of Myanmar's democratic institutions."
+UN special envoy Christine Schraner Burgener said in her briefing to a closed Security Council meeting that council unity and "robust" action are critical "in pushing for a stop to the violence and the restoration of Myanmar's democratic institutions."

-"We must denounce the actions by the military," she said.
+"We must denounce the actions by the military," she said in her briefing, as released by the UN.
 "It is critical that this council is resolute and coherent in putting the security forces on notice and standing with the people of Myanmar firmly, in support of the clear November election results."

 Schraner Burgener reiterated an earlier appeal to the international community not to "lend legitimacy or recognition to this regime that has been forcefully imposed and nothing but chaos has since followed."

+The Security Council took no immediate action.
+Council diplomats said Britain circulated a draft presidential statement for consideration, a step below a legally binding resolution.

-Any kind of co-ordinated action at the U.N. will be difficult since two permanent members of the Security Council, China and Russia, are likely to veto it.
+Any kind of co-ordinated action at the UN will be difficult because two permanent members of the Security Council, China and Russia, are likely to veto it.

+Schraner Burgener, a veteran Swiss diplomat, said she hopes to visit Myanmar and use her "good offices" to find a peaceful solution through dialogue.

+Meanwhile, the U.S. State Department said Friday that the government has taken action to prevent Myanmar's military from improperly accessing more than US$1 billion in Myanmar government funds held in the United States.

-The action by YouTube to remove the military channels came as the platform said it is watching for any further content that might violate its rules.
+And YouTube removed five channels run by Myanmar's military for violating its guidelines and said it is watching for any further violations.
 It earlier pulled dozens of channels as part of an investigation into content uploaded in a co-ordinated influence campaign.

-The decision by YouTube followed Facebook's earlier announcement that it has removed all Myanmar military-linked pages from its site and from Instagram, which it also owns.
+The decision by YouTube followed Facebook's earlier announcement that it has removed all Myanmar military-linked pages from its site and Instagram, which it owns.

 Many cases of targeted brutality by security forces in the streets have been captured in photos and videos that have circulated widely on social media.
 Videos have showed security forces shooting people at point-blank range and chasing down and savagely beating demonstrators.

-While many abuses are committed by police, there is even greater concern about military forces being deployed in Myanmar's cities that are notorious for decades of brutal counterinsurgency tactics and human rights abuses.
+While many abuses are committed by police, there is even greater concern about military forces -- notorious for decades of brutal counterinsurgency tactics and human rights abuses -- being deployed in Myanmar's cities.

-In Yangon, members of the army's 77th Light Infantry Division have been deployed during protests of the coup.
-The 77th was also deployed in Yangon in 2007 to suppress anti-junta protests, firing on protesters and ramming them with trucks, witnesses told Human Rights Watch.
+They include members of the army's 77th Light Infantry Division, which was also sent to the streets in 2007 to suppress anti-junta rallies, firing on protesters and ramming them with trucks, witnesses told Human Rights Watch.

 A leader of barred lawmakers who say they are the legitimate representatives of the country released a letter to U.N.
 Secretary-General Antonio Guterres urging the Security Council to help end the violence and restore the ousted government.
 The letter asked for outside parties to help prevent human rights violations, sanctions on military leaders and military-linked businesses, a total arms embargo and penalties for perpetrators of atrocities.